cloudmesh/classes/_sources/i524/technologies-hw.rst.txt

         For the descriptions remove advertisement adjectives and sentences from your description, and spellcheck.

-	For refrences it is important that every reference is required to have owner field.
+	For references it is important that every reference is required to have owner field.
 For example::

 	  owner = {TA-sp17-0001}